acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/ahaikucollection2.md

 ---
 tags:
   - Poetry
-  - MiyoshiAkachi
+  - KirinFreir
   - JustAbout
+  - NewEdenCapsuleersWritingContestYC126
   - Length_VeryShort
 ---

-# A Haiku Collection 2
+# Three Haikus for the spacers

-> Author: Miyoshi Akachi
+> Author: Kirin Freir

 > Original post:

 > Poetry piece for Just About.
+Entry for YC126 New Eden Capsuleer’s Writing Contest in the Poetry category.

 **On a lone voyage**